 For businesses moving online or looking to expand online, the big question is which social media platform to use.
-With so many options available, Write to Right has examined the statistics on social media use based on age.
+With so many options available, I have examined the statistics on social media use based on age.
 This allows you to target your ideal client by their social media platform use.
 Why is this important?
 It means that you can focus your time and energy on the best platform for your business and receive a bigger return for your investment.

 In Australia, in 2012-13, 83% of the population aged over 15 used the Internet, 97% of these people had internet access at home.
 As at June 2014, there were 12.4 million internet subscribers and 20.6 million mobile phone handset subscribers.
 (It is interesting to note that at the time of writing this article the Australian population was 23.7 million) On average those mobile phone subscribers downloaded 0.6Gb of data each month.

 Moving forward and more specifically, businesses can use these figures to help focus their online presence.